LSSTDESC/RAIL-project-template/README.md

 ## Configuring your repository

-After you've create a project with this template and pushed it to GitHub, a small amount of additional set up in the repository will allow you to take full advantage of the features that the template offers.
+After you've created a project with this template and pushed it to GitHub, a small amount of additional set up in the repository will allow you to take full advantage of the features that the template offers.